nospmah/fintech.project_3/README.md

 <br>

-What happens when you combine CrossFit and the block-chain?
+What happens when you take "proof of work" literally?
+What if we incentivize group fitness through block-chain technology?

-This project aims to build a competitive architecture on the block-chain around physical activity, incentivising participants to compete on leaderboards while mining tokens for their effort.
+This project aims to build a competitive architecture on the block-chain around physical activity, incentivizing participants to compete for glory on daily leaderboards while mining FIT tokens (fungible) for their effort.

 A proof-of-concept dApp will be developed to expore and test this idea.